Best Practice Naming Conventions for Email Marketers to stay organised

 Some names might be better left alone to avoid complications.

-We offer training and support for Naming Things in ActiveCampaign, including rules, checklists, worked examples, and consistent calm advice on when and how to change names too.
-Much-needed for untangling messy ActiveCampaign accounts!
+We offer training and support for Naming Things including rules, checklists, worked examples, and consistent calm advice on when and how to change names too.
+Much-needed for untangling messy email marketing tech accounts!

 So now you know more about what you should be doing to make life easier for the humans and machines – this will save you time and money, make for a better customer experience, and help you to make more sales with marketing automation.

-So come on in to the ActiveCampaign Academy, and you’ll have Kay Peacey and the Slick Business team, and all your lovely fellow members, to guide you every step of the way to fabulousness with ActiveCampaign.
+So come on in to the Academy, and you’ll have Kay Peacey and the Slick Business team, and all your lovely fellow members, to guide you every step of the way to fabulous profitable email marketing & automation.

 ActiveCampaign Academy

-Time-saving - money-making - stress-reducing help for ActiveCampaign users is what we do.
+Time-saving - money-making - stress-reducing help for small business email marketers is what we do.

-The ActiveCampaign Academy gives you the exact steps to ace your emails and automation and drive more revenue with ActiveCampaign.
+The Academy gives you the exact steps to ace your emails and automation and drive more revenue using affordable tech tools.

 Expert strategic and technical advice from Kay Peacey whenever you need it.